 Both parties must be present and must be free from the influence of drugs or alcohol.
 You must present a valid, government-issued, picture identification, and provide your full names, both your parents' full names, and your parents' places of birth.
 You must be over 18 (or show legal parental consent if under 18), must not be related to each other, and must be unmarried (bring proof of divorce if applicable).

 2. Find an officiant (either a Marriage Commissioner or a Member of the Clergy).
-Only an officiant can register your marriage for you legally.

 Do you want a traditional ceremony?
 Or a small and intimate elopement?
 Are you looking to legalize your marriage here, and leave for a destination wedding?
 Would you like to write your own vows?